liuzywen/SSFam/README.md

 # SSFam: Scribble Supervised Salient Object Detection Family

-The paper has been accepted by IEEE Transactions on Multimedia
+The paper has been publishd by IEEE Transactions on Multimedia

 [paper](https://arxiv.org/pdf/2409.04817)